-The Library Item View shows a list of documents associated with the key fact configured by the Workspace Administrator.
-Documents in this view can be sorted by Document Facts that are applied to all documents in the library.
+The Library Item View shows a list of documents associated with the key attribute configured by the Workspace Administrator.
+Documents in this view can be sorted by Document Attributes that are applied to all documents in the library.

 At a glance: